This is Halloween: Kid Safety Tips for a Fun Holiday

 Halloween: Kid Safety Tips for a Fun Holiday

-If your child has allergies or special dietary restrictions, purchase (or make) treats that are safe for them to eat ahead of time.
+If food allergies are part of your Halloween reality, purchase (or make) treats that are safe for them to eat ahead of time.
 Then have them ‘trade in’ their trick-or-treating haul.
 Consider participating in the Teal Pumpkin Project to raise awareness of food allergies and inclusion.
 They also provide a map of homes that will be offering non-food treats.